Fractional-Order Operators on Nonsmooth Domains: Introduction

 There is a large gap between the results \eqref{eq:1.5} and \eqref{eq:1.7}, in that the former allows low smoothness of the domain $\Omega $ and correspondingly shows smoothness of $u$ in a low range, whereas the latter, under a very high smoothness assumption on $\Omega $, shows results in the full scale $s\ge 0$.

 This gap remained open until recently.
-Ros-Oton with coauthor Abatangelo presented a study \cite{ARO20} treating the regularity question for translation-invariant real singular integral operators, lifting \eqref{eq:1.5} to higher order H\"older spaces under higher regularity of $\Omega $; they also showed the important consequences that this has for regularity questions for the obstacle problem.
+Ros-Oton with coauthor Abatangelo presented a study \cite{ARO20} treating the regularity question for translation-invariant real singular integral operators, lifting \eqref{eq:1.5} to $\alpha =a+s$ when $f\in C^{s}(\comega)$, $\Omega $ is $C^{1+\tau }$ with $\tau >a$, for $0<s\le\tau -a$ with $s,a+s, 2a+s\notin\N$.
+This allows $\tau $ to be a step $a$ lower than we assume below, but does not exhibit a more precise domain, and does not treat Sobolev spaces. \cite{ARO20} gives important consequences for regularity questions for the obstacle problem.